Sports betting legalization in the US is on the upswing in 2020. Here’s a look at what to expect.

 5G adoption could mean sports betting explosion

 Although things have moved at a lightning pace on the legalization front this year, nothing compares to what’s happening on the technology front.
 The advent of 5G could change how we live.

 The U.S. must switch from 4G to 5G.
 More and more devices on 4G have led to slow downtimes.
 Devices require bandwidth to function.
 No matter the situation, the United States, heck, the entire world, must move to 5G.

 5G is 20 times faster than 4G.
 Most believe that U.S. sports betting will accelerate to the explosion point via mobile wagering.
 This makes sense because most everyone lives off their smartphones.
 Even when they’re at home, like during the U.S. lockdown this year due to the coronavirus pandemic, Americans utilized their phones way more than their desktops or laptops.

 One of the reasons for this?
 The pandemic has accelerated work from home policies.
 Most work on their laptops or desktops.
 Perhaps folks don’t want their employers to see what they’re doing on their mobile phones, but also using a keyboard is just a whole lot easier than thumb typing.

 Once 5G happens, players will wager on sporting events through their mobile phones even if their laptops are open during the day or night while they work.
 This will increase wagering.

-States will want a piece of mobile sports betting action
+US States will want a piece of mobile action

 Increased wagering is likely to drive legislation that legalizes sports betting.
 States want a piece of the sports betting action.
 Like lotteries, tax money should leap once sports betting on the 5G network becomes the norm.